TONY FARRAR GALLERY

 Captain Flag possesses no superhuman abilities but has undergone intense physical and mental training and utilizes an extensive range of equipment and technology.
 Common tools include body armor, gauntlets, various projectiles, and a helmet that is capable of emitting strobe lighting capable of disorientation and hypnotism.
 He can download the knowledge and physical skills of others directly into his brain via WiFi.

 Dan Hastings was an astronaut on the experimental Echo 6.
 After attempting a whiplash maneuver around the moon, Dan hits an event horizon that causes an explosion.
-When Dan awakens, he is still aboard the Echo 6, but it looks changed…and there is a man sitting in the pilot’s seat.
+When Dan awakens, he is still aboard the Echo 6, but it looks changed…and a man is sitting in the pilot’s seat.
 The man stands and turns around to reveal, it is an older version of Dan Hastings.

 Dan began to train with the suit letting the people of Earth believe he died.
 Older Dan left his journals for younger Dan to review and plan for the arrival of the conquering Lord Omeron.
 Dan decided to be proactive and seek out Omeron.